 Too often, people are focused on the “October surprise,” an incredibly cynical view most often found among extreme partisans on both sides who assume that there is absolutely nothing that those in the other party wouldn’t do, no depth they wouldn’t stoop to, if they think it will win the election.
 This view assumes that strategists can control events and how they are perceived, a very bold assumption, in my view.
 My advice is to forget the October surprise and fear the black swan.

-This article appears in the Feb.
-5, 2011, edition of National Journal.
+This article appears in the February 5, 2011 edition of National Journal Magazine.